great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_contexts.md

 <TabItem value="file" label="Local (File)">

-A Data Context is required in almost for all Python scripts using GX 1.0.
+A Data Context is required in almost all Python scripts using GX 1.0.
 Use Python code to initialize, instantiate, and verify the contents of a Filesystem Data Context.

 ### Import GX